 The launch got off to a less than ideal start.

-The roll out of the invite codes required to create a Stadia account turned into a bit of a nightmare.
+The roll-out of the invite codes required to create a Stadia account turned into a bit of a nightmare.
 Founders around the world were receiving their box of goodies – their controller, Chromecast Ultra and a few cables – but without a Stadia invite code to get started with, well… they couldn’t get started.

-In the FBX office the delay between the box arriving and the code appearing in our inbox was just a few hours but we pre-ordered on day 1 and Google were very clear that everything would be sent out on a first come, first served basis.
+In the FBX office the delay between the box arriving and the code appearing in our inbox was just a few hours but we pre-ordered on day 1 and Google were very clear that everything would be sent out on a first-come, first-served basis.
 Others, who pre-ordered much later, are still having to wait as the codes are gradually sent out in batches.
 Those who were a little late to the party may be left hanging for a while yet.

 So having received the Stadia hardware and the invite code, there was nothing left to get in the way of some gaming, right?
 Not quite…

 Before we could get to the fun stuff, we had to install the Stadia app on one of our Android tablets and use that to redeem the invite code and activate our 3 month subscription.
 Quite why this can’t be done in a Chrome browser, I don’t know.
-All I do know, is that it was rather annoying.
+All I do know is that it was rather annoying.
 Especially when we got stuck on the ‘Start your Stadia Pro subscription’ screen.
-Not matter how many times we clicked Next, nothing happened.
+No matter how many times we clicked Next, nothing happened.
 For whatever reason (some cached Play Store data, we think), we could not progress on that device.
 A quick install on an iPhone later, and we finally saw the next screen, and the one after that, and the one after that.
-And finally we were now ready to play!
+And finally, we were now ready to play!

 First up, Destiny 2 through a TV using the controller and Chromecast Ultra.
 Generally speaking, it was pretty good.
 Visually, it looked fine.
 No particularly noticeable latency whilst playing.
 Just the occasional stutter which it recovered from pretty quickly.
 So a reasonably positive first impression of gameplay, although not quite perfect.

 Besides that, the four face buttons feel a little stodgy.
 They certainly don’t have the same rewarding feel that you’d get from an Xbox One controller.
 They’re just missing that same feeling of precision and immediacy.
-That said, it’s really just a little niggle rather than deal breaker.
+That said, it’s really just a little niggle rather than a deal-breaker.
 Especially if you plan to be playing on a PC where you can just use the trusty mouse and keyboard combo instead.
 Speaking of…

 Next up, Destiny 2 played via Chrome on a laptop.
 To be honest, the experience was near identical to when playing on the TV.
 A few brief hiccups but nothing game-breaking.
 In fact, nothing that many players wouldn’t also experience when playing any online game.
-We can’t all afford to have the latest and greatest CPU or graphics card with high speed internet after all.
+We can’t all afford to have the latest and greatest CPU or graphics card with high-speed internet after all.

 (Finally, we would have liked to try it on a mobile device but none of us have one of the small number of Pixel phones that currently support the app so that will have to wait until a few more Android phones are added)

-Really, it shouldn’t be a surprise that Google have seemingly managed to nail the tech behind Stadia fairly well.
+Really, it shouldn’t be a surprise that Google has seemingly managed to nail the tech behind Stadia fairly well.
 Although they were widely mocked for coming out with such soundbites as ‘negative-latency’, you would expect them to come up with something reasonably robust, especially considering the resources at their disposal.
 It’s not like they are some insurgent Kickstarter who are in over their heads (I’m looking at you, OUYA).

 We do still expect performance to vary markedly depending on internet connections though.
-Not everyone will be lucky enough to be using a reasonably solid connection pipped into an office in the centre of the England’s second biggest city like we are.
+Not everyone will be lucky enough to be using a reasonably solid connection pipped into an office in the centre of England’s second-biggest city like we are.
 Indeed, there are already GIFs turning up on Twitter of players demonstrating horrible lag.
 “Press the jump key, count to 3 and then watch as their Destiny guardian does a little hop” kind of lag.